![]() |

 nigh unto death.
 In this deep quagmire of neglect of the means,

+many a haughty professor has been smothered.
 4. Once more, the man who is self-

 confident runs a fearful hazard, because God's Spirit always